cormacrelf/jest-csl/README.md

         <i>John's Diary</i> 124.
 ```

-for more complex combined citations, use 'sequence' to test the
+For more complex combined citations, use 'sequence' to test the
 in-texts/footnotes generated for a sequence of clusters of cites.

 ```yaml